What is IaaS, exactly? What makes it different from other cloud services like PaaS and SaaS?

 A single 4 GB VM will cost you $0.084 per hour, almost as much as a new Google N2 instance with 8 GB RAM.

 And with “only” 60 data centers in 18 zones, it’s the least suitable option for distributed clouds.

 Still, IBM’s main strength doesn’t lie in the physical infrastructure itself, but its PaaS and SaaS solutions like Watson AI.

 So whether it’s the right choice for you depends on what you’re looking for.

 IaaS offers you the full scale of an international digital enterprise, with as much storage and computing power as you need at the click of a button.

 You can use it for processing data, testing your software, or even hosting your website.
 But it can be challenging to set up and get started if you’re a complete beginner.

-If you want a web host that utilizes cutting-edge cloud technology, you can use our free migration service to move your WordPress site to Kinsta today.
+If you want a web host that utilizes cutting-edge cloud technology, you can use our free migration service to move your site to Kinsta today.

 Our accessible application hosting, database hosting, and managed WordPress hosting plans rely on cloud infrastructure from Google Cloud, without the headaches (we use the latest C2 compute-optimized VMs to optimize performance).